SALDF Project Ideas

 Become Active in Local Legislation

-Chapters can draft and lobby for local animal protection bills.
-Check city and state government websites to stay up to date on current local legislation.
+Chapters can draft and lobby for local animal protection bills, and against those that are harmful to animals’ interests.
+Check city and state government websites to stay up to date on current local legislation, or contact us to see if there is pending legislation in your area.
 Some groups choose a local animal welfare issue, such as horse tripping or tethering companion animals, and draft a bill that better protects animals.
 ALDF has a collection of model animal protection laws for your reference.
+You can see how your state’s anti-cruelty laws measure up by checking out ALDF’s U.S. Animal Protection Laws Rankings (and the Canadian Animal Protection Laws Rankings for those in Canada.)

 Your chapter can pair new SALDF members with older members with similar interests.
 This is a great way to get new SALDF members involved in the chapter’s activities and to divide up projects.